top of page

 Pets and Quads

-As we are not in a provincial park, dogs are allowed off leash.
-Please at least toss their poop off the track if they happen to leave a mess!
-Signs are posted for motorized vehicles to respect our trails and please not use them.
+Signs are posted for snowmobiles & quads to stay off our trails, especially our tracks.
 It takes our volunteer groomers 3 to 4 hours to groom the trails flat and set them.
-Feel free to pick up any deadfall that is on the trail - everybit helps!
+Feel free to pick up any deadfall that is on the trail - every bit helps!